Marcus Status Report 4/26

 Team Status Report 3/22

 This week we put it all together and got our robot to pick up packages off a moving conveyer belt.
-This was accomplished by wiring up the robot fully, and using the Arduino to run multiple to-position moves.
+This was accomplished by wiring up the robot fully, troubleshooting a lot of angle sensor / actuator issues, and programming the Arduino to run multiple to-position moves.
 This serves as a big milestone for us as we have achieved a working robot that can complete tasks.
+We also tested the CV code for getting the QR value, determining the box height, and determining the box speed/position on our complete system with boxes on the conveyor belt.
+We also tested our timing/speed/latency, and we definitely should have enough time to successfully scan/track/calculate box variables and move the arm into position to pickup boxes before they fall off the belt.

 Marcus Status Report 3/22